Skip to main content

 Form 926: Return by a U.S. Transferor of Property to a Foreign Corporation

-Form 990-BL: Information and Initial Excise Tax Return for Black Lung Trusts and Certain Related Persons
+Form 990-BL: Information and Initial Excise Tax Return for Black Lung Trusts

-Form 5329: Additional Taxes on Qualified Plans (including IRAs) and Other Tax Favored Account
+Form 5329: Additional Taxes on Qualified Plans (including IRAs)

 Form 8404: Interest Charge on DISC-Related Deferred Tax Liability

-Make Electronic Federal Tax Payments with Tax1099
+Make Federal Tax Payments with Tax1099 EFTPS Solution

-How to make IRS Tax Payments?
+How to Make IRS Tax Payments?

 Step 1: Gather Info to Enroll Yourself